zenecture/neuroflow/README.md

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/errgraph2.png" width=494 height=339 />

-If you want to be more flexible, e.g. piping the error over the wire to a real-time dashboard, you can provide a function `closure` of type `Double => Unit` which gets executed in the background after each training epoch, using the respective error as input.
+If you want to be more flexible, e.g. piping the error over the wire to a real-time dashboard, you can provide a function closure `action` of type `Double => Unit` which gets executed in the background after each training epoch, using the respective error as input.

 After work is done, the trained net can be evaluated like a regular function: